micahkepe/blog/content/piantor-keyboard/index.md

 # First Thoughts with the Board and Dialing It In

+{{ responsive(
+    src="images/piantor.jpg",
+    width=70,
+    alt="The Piantor keyboard",
+    caption="The Piantor keyboard.
+As you can see, it is a split keyboard with 42 keys."
+) }}

 The initial setup of any split keyboard requires patience.
 There's a significant learning curve, but the ergonomic benefits make it worthwhile.
 Here's my journey: